awslabs/raf/docs/wiki/3_dev_guide/Distributed-Training.md

 Like many other multi-GPU MPI applications, a number of RAF processes will spawn, and each process will be assigned with an index `rank` and a GPU in order.

-To figure out which GPU this process binds to, we could obtain this information at `DistContext`.
+To figure out which GPU this process binds to, we could obtain this information at `DistConfig`.

-**Deprecation Notice.** Some attributes in `DistContext`, including `rank` and `size`, will be deprecated soon, and user should get these from `Communicator` in the future instead.
+**Deprecation Notice.** Some attributes in `DistConfig`, including `rank` and `size`, will be deprecated soon, and user should get these from `Communicator` in the future instead.

 ``` python